ShixingWang/deconvolve-fft/README.md

     - `calculate_pad4centroid(shape,centroid)`: Given the shape of the image and its centroid coordinates, calculate the padding widths to place the centroid in the center.
 - `align_images(images)`: Pad a list of images so that they are of the same shape.
     - `calculate_pad2align(shapes)`: Given a list of the shapes of images, calculate the padding widths for each image to be padded into the same size (maximums on each dimension).
-- `deconvolve(image,psf,epsilon)`: Deconvolve the image with the PSF, after padding both to the same size.
+- `deconvolve(image,psf,epsilon)`: Deconvolve the image with the PSF which do not have to be of the same size (will be padded by this function).
     - `_deconvolve(image,psf,epsilon)`: Core calculation.
 User is responsible to make sure `image` and `psf` are of the same size.
     - `epsilon`: the Tikhnov regularization parameter.
 The higher this value is, the less deconvolved the product image will be.